-Nice’s love of stockfish (estocaficada) shows its Italian roots, which partly explains why a city with fresh fish on its door step would love dried cod.
+Nice’s love of stockfish (estocaficada) shows the city’s Italian roots, which partly explains why Nice, with nice fresh fish on its doorstep, would love dried cod.

-It needs to be softened in water for several days, before it can be made into the city’s favourite recipe: stewed in olive oil with onions, garlic, tomatoes, peppers, potatoes and fresh fennel, thyme and parsley and olives.
+Dried cod needs to be softened in water for several days before it can be made into the city’s favourite recipe: stewed in olive oil with onions, garlic, tomatoes, peppers, potatoes and fresh fennel, thyme and parsley and olives.